pryv/dev-site/Activity.md

 * 403 (forbidden): The given data access token does not grant permission for this operation.
 See [data access tokens](//DataTypes#TODO) for more details about tokens and permissions.
 * 404 (not found), possible cases:
 	* Id `UNKNOWN_CHANNEL`: The activity channel can't be found.
-	* Id `UNKNOWN_CONTEXT`: The activity context can't be found in the given channel.
+	* Id `UNKNOWN_FOLDER`: The activity folder can't be found in the given channel.
 	* Id `UNKNOWN_EVENT`: The event can't be found in the given channel.
 	* Id `UNKNOWN_ATTACHMENT`: The attached file can't be found for the given event.